8 Sources

 3

 .
-For a community platform dependent on votes from users to determine content ranking system effectiveness, the inability to verify authentic user engagement proved fatal.
-"When you can't trust that the votes, the comments, and the engagement you're seeing are real, you've lost the foundation a community platform is built on," Mezzell explained5
+For a forum site dependent on votes from users to determine how content ranked, the AI bot spam created an existential crisis.
+"When you can't trust that the votes, the comments, and the user engagement you're seeing are real, you've lost the foundation a community platform is built on," Mezzell stated4

 .
-This assessment aligns with broader industry data showing that automated systems accounted for 51% of all web traffic in 2024, according to cybersecurity firm Imperva3
+This assessment aligns with broader industry data: automated systems accounted for 51% of all web traffic in 2024, according to cybersecurity firm Imperva, while AI-written articles surpassed human-made work for the first time in late 20243

 4

 .
-Kevin Rose will return to work on Digg full-time starting in April, making it his primary focus while continuing as an advisor at True Ventures1
+Kevin Rose returns to Digg as a full-time employee starting in April, making it his primary focus while continuing as an advisor at True Ventures1

 Navi